5 Ways to Improve Your Leapfrog Hospital Safety Grade

 The patient without cancer was told she had cancer and underwent months of surgery and treatment before the mistake was uncovered.
 Meanwhile, the patient who desperately needed treatment was unaware of it, and her cancer progressed unchecked.
 By the time she learned about it, it had metastasized to other organs.

-This labeling error resulted in significant harm to both patients.
+Takeaway: This labeling error resulted in significant harm to both patients.
 Staff who heard this story reported that it had a lasting impact on the way they practiced.

 3. Follow Through on Incident Reports

 Most hospitals follow standard incident reporting best practices — making it widely available and non-retaliatory.
-Despite this, incidents are still severely under reported, limiting potential insight into safety events.
+Despite this, incidents are still severely underreported, limiting potential insight into safety events.

 There are many potential reasons for low reporting, such as lack of time to complete reports, fear of blame, and cumbersome systems.
 One of the most impactful is a history of inadequate follow-up.